bbogaert67/homebridge-daikin/README.md

 Supports Daikin Air Conditioners on HomeBridge

-Initially will be built to support talking to a Daikin BRP072A42 Wifi Adapter for a FTXS series Split System Air Conditioner, and once that's working, aim to add support for other Daikin Wifi adapters and Air Conditioners as the information becomes available
+Initially will be built to support talking to a Daikin BRP072A42 Wifi Adapter for a FTXS series Split System Air Conditioner, and once that's working, aim to add support for other Daikin Wifi adapters and Air Conditioners as the information becomes available.
+Tested with following combinations:
+  => BRP072A41 and FTXG Emura
+  => BRP072A42 and FVXG-K Nexura
+  => BRP069A81 and Daikin FFC-Q Split Air Conditioner

 # Installation